Cyril Watney

 Fate: Survived

-Cyril Arthur Watney was born in 1922, to British parents living in Calais.
-His father, a descendant of the Watney family of brewers, was in the lace-making business, but bankruptcy forced the family back to Nottingham in the 1930s.
+Cyril Arthur Watney was born on 29 September 1922, to British parents living in Calais.
+His father, a descendant of the Watney family of brewers, was in the lace‐making business, before bankruptcy forced the family back to Nottingham in the 1930s.
 Cyril won a scholarship and studied electricity and magnetism at Oxford, but he never completed his degree and joined up in February 1941.

 He was commissioned into the Middlesex Regiment and trained as a wireless operator before joining SOE in May 1943.
-His youth and naïveté worried some of the instructors, and according to one of their reports Watney had no idea of what kind of work he was training for.
-When he found out, he considered leaving the course, but was inspired by the dedication of one of his fellow students: Jacques Poirier, who had met Watney's uncle in France the previous year, had accompanied Harry Peulevé out of France and was desperate to return.
-They became close friends, and after finishing their course in Scotland Poirier introduced him to Peulevé in London, who impressed him so much that he requested to join his team.
+His youth and naïveté had worried some of the instructors (his age had already denied him a commission in the Intelligence Corps), and according to one of their reports Watney had no idea of what kind of work he was training for.
+One trainer also said he would feel uncomfortable 'if I should have to rely on him in an emergency', a judgment that Watney would later disprove.
+At one point he considered leaving the course, but was inspired by the dedication of one of his French fellow students, Jacques Poirier.
+Poirier, who coincidentally had met Watney's uncle in France only the previous year, had just escaped to England via Spain, accompanied Harry Peulevé.
+They became close friends, and after finishing their course in Scotland Poirier introduced him to Peulevé in London, who impressed him so much that he requested to join his team (he later acknowledged his influence by choosing the surname "Pontlevé" for his own cover identity).

 After the war he worked in a variety of roles, for the Canadian government, NATO and Whitbread's brewery, and later set up his own bookshop in Hertford.
-He regularly attended reunions in France, and is represented along with Hiller at the Resistance museum in Cahors.
-He died in January 2009.
+He was seriously injured in a car accident in the 1950s but continued to attend reunions of former resisters in France, and is represented along with Hiller at the Resistance museum in Cahors.
+A memorial near Carennac marks the spot where they parachuted into France in January 1944.
+Cyril Watney died in January 2009.